First Year Adventures

 How to submit payment and finalize registration

-- A member of UWild’s staff will contact you via the email provided when we are able to process registrations.
+- A member of UWild’s staff will contact you via email or text if you have been accepted on a trip.
 We may have supplemental questions at that time to ensure the program is a good fit and to answer any questions you may have regarding the course prior to your registration!

 - After you have been contacted and accepted into the course we will follow up with a separate payment portal to complete course fees.
 Course fees can be paid with either Credit Card or billed through tuition.